Branch Line Overview

 Development Timeline

-The Luacano-Jimbe branch line remains in the early conceptual and planning stage.
-No formal construction schedule has been announced, and critical prerequisites including detailed engineering design, environmental and social impact assessments, land acquisition, and financial close have not yet been completed.
-Based on the development trajectory of comparable African railway projects, the following indicative timeline can be projected.
+The Luacano-Jimbe spur has no verified rehabilitation schedule.
+A wider Lunda extension remains conceptual.
+No formal construction schedule has been announced, and critical prerequisites including detailed engineering design, environmental and social impact assessments, land acquisition, operating structure, and financial close have not yet been completed.
+The following table is an illustrative extension scenario, not an official project timeline.

 |---|---|---|

-It is worth noting that Angola has recent experience with large-scale railway construction: the Chinese-built reconstruction of the Benguela Railway between 2005 and 2014, covering 1,344 kilometres, was completed in approximately nine years despite the challenges of post-conflict reconstruction.
-The Luacano-Jimbe branch, at roughly half the length and traversing terrain that has not been mined or damaged by conflict, could theoretically be constructed more quickly given adequate financing and political commitment.
+It is worth noting that Angola has recent experience with large-scale railway construction: the Chinese-built reconstruction of the Benguela Railway between 2005 and 2014, covering the Lobito-Luau mainline now documented by MIGA as 1,289 kilometres, was completed in approximately nine years despite the challenges of post-conflict reconstruction.
+That precedent does not by itself establish a schedule for either Luacano-Jimbe rehabilitation or a larger Lunda extension.

 Challenges